To provide you with the best experience, cookies are used on this site. Find out more here.

 Situated towards the western end of Stanley on Ross Road, Government House is both the home and the workplace of the Governor of the Falkland Islands.
 Work began in 1845 to a design by Governor Moody.
 The central, stone part of the building was the…

-19. Add Whalebone Display to your Itinerary
+19. Add Narrows Nature Reserve to your Itinerary

 Stanley